stanfordnlp/stanza/_pages/pipeline.md

 ### Accessing Word Information

 After a pipeline is run, a `Document` object will be created and populated with annotation data.
-The document contains a list of sentences `doc.sentences`, and a sentence contains a list of words `sent.words`.
-You can access various fields from the word, including `word.text`, `word.upos`, `word.xpos`, and `word.lemma`.
+In this code example, the document is named `doc`.
+The document contains a list of sentences `doc.sentences`, and a sentence `sent` contains a list of words `sent.words`.
+You can access various fields from the `word`, including `word.text`, `word.upos`, `word.xpos` , and `word.lemma`.

 ```python
 import stanfordnlp